 Today’s featured Wikipedia article reveals that velociraptors were probably covered in feathers, stupider than cats, and the size of turkeys.
 Once again scientific accuracy ruins a fun night out at the cinema.

 “Hot Wheels” Helena acquired her nickname because, despite being an Advanced Driver who can cadence-brake, control-gear, and turn into skids with the best of them, she used to get about in an ancient Mini Metro Rover 100—and get me about in it when she was my Genome Campus car-sharing partner.
-She’s ruined the (weak) joke now by buying […]
+She’s ruined the (weak) joke now by […]

-The genetic revolution brings you a “healthier” fry-up: Geneticists have mixed DNA from the roundworm C. elegans and pigs to produce swine with significant amounts of omega-3 fatty acids – the kind believed to stave off heart disease [hmmm…].
-Researchers hope they can improve the technique in pork and do the same in chickens and cows.
-In […]
+The genetic revolution brings you a “healthier” fry-up: Geneticists have mixed DNA from the roundworm C. elegans and pigs to produce swine with significant amounts of omega-3 fatty acids — the kind believed to stave off heart disease [hmmm…].
+Researchers hope they can improve the technique in pork and do the same in chickens and […]

 Once we would bond by grooming each other to remove parasites.
 Now we log into each others’ blogs to delete spam posts.